weefbellington/screenplay/README.md

 ###4.
 Working with Flow

+If you're working with the Flow plugin, a bit of configuration is required in your main Activity.

-#####4.1 Bootstrapping with Flow
+#####4.1 Bootstrapping

-You only need a little bit of boilerplate to bootstrap a Screenplay application.
  If you're using the Flow plugin, you'll need to create your main Flow.
 To ensure that the Flow object survives configuration changes, you can put it in a singleton class, or you can parcel the history object and recreate your Flow with each configuration change.
 We'll take the former approach here:

 ```java
 public class SampleApplication extends Application {